Beating the system - the cycling commuting section

 Bianchi, Ridley, Montague, GT, Garmin and All things Apple

-Funny reading some of these posts about dear friend drivers .....well not really funny but........I use a car a lot for work and find many of the same problems like this one with the Taxi.
+Funny reading some of these posts about !!
+BAN ME NOW FOR SWEARING !! drivers .....well not really funny but........I use a car a lot for work and find many of the same problems like this one with the Taxi.
 I don't think its because your on a bike its just because your there in the first place.
 It still happens to me in a car.
 I think I actually have fewer problems when I ride because I tend to slip through gaps and get around traffic holdups.

 This describes a lot of taxi drivers from what i have seen of the species..... from car, truck, motorbike, and bicycle...